PopaVadim/Active-Directory-Home-Lab/README.md

 <br />
 <br/>

-<b>After we created all the Groups inside of the All Organizational Units we will assigne all the users to the newly created Groups that they belong to.
-Below you can see the Accounting Managers Organizational Unit Users being assigned to the Accounting Managers Group.</b><br /> <br />
+<b>After we created all the Groups inside of every Organizational Unit of our organization, we will assigne all the users to the newly created Groups that they belong to.
+Below you can see the "Accounting Managers" Organizational Unit Users being assigned to the "Accounting Managers Group".</b><br /> <br />

 https://user-images.githubusercontent.com/117952272/209226776-b4a5f881-6ca9-4aa5-849b-f3d44996ef1c.mp4